System Identification for Continuous-time Linear Dynamical Systems: Abstract

 \section{Abstract}

-The problem of system identification for the Kalman filter, relying on the expectation-maximization (EM) procedure to learn the underlying parameters of a dynamical system, has largely been studied assuming that observations are sampled at equally-spaced time points.
-However, in many applications this is a restrictive and unrealistic assumption.
-This paper addresses system identification for the continuous-discrete filter, with the aim of generalizing learning for the Kalman filter by relying on a solution to a continuous-time It\^{o} stochastic differential equation (SDE) for the latent state and covariance dynamics.
-We introduce a novel two-filter, analytical form for the posterior with a Bayesian derivation, which yields analytical updates which do not require the forward-pass to be pre-computed.
-Using this analytical and efficient computation of the posterior, we provide an EM procedure which estimates the parameters of the SDE, naturally incorporating irregularly sampled measurements.
-Generalizing the learning of latent linear dynamical systems (LDS) to continuous-time may extend the use of the hybrid Kalman filter to data which is not regularly sampled or has intermittent missing values, and can extend the power of non-linear system identification methods such as switching LDS (SLDS), which rely on EM for the linear discrete-time Kalman filter as a sub-unit for learning locally linearized behavior of a non-linear system.
-We apply the method by learning the parameters of a latent, multivariate Fokker-Planck SDE representing a toggle-switch genetic circuit using biologically realistic parameters, and compare the efficacy of learning relative to the discrete-time Kalman filter as the step-size irregularity and spectral-radius of the dynamics-matrix increases.
+System identification for the Kalman filter, relying on the expectation-maximization (EM) procedure to learn the underlying parameters of a dynamical system, has largely been studied assuming that observations are sampled at equally-spaced time points.
+However, in many applications this is an unrealistic assumption.
+We provide an algorithm for system identification for the continuous-time Kalman filter.
+This is done by relying on a solution to an It\^{o} stochastic differential equation (SDE) for the latent state and covariance.
+We introduce a novel two-filter form for the posterior, which yields analytical backward-direction updates which do not require the forward-pass to be pre-computed.
+Using this posterior, we derive a procedure which estimates the parameters of the SDE, naturally incorporating irregularly sampled measurements.
+Generalizing the learning of linear dynamical systems (LDS) to continuous-time may extend the use of LDS to data which is not regularly sampled or has intermittent missing values.
+We apply the method by learning the parameters of a latent, multivariate Fokker-Planck SDE representing a toggle-switch genetic circuit that uses biologically realistic parameters, and demonstrate superior performance to the discrete-time Kalman filter as the step-size irregularity and spectral-radius of the dynamics-matrix increases.